rahulmanhar2211x/ChatRoom/README.md

 # Chat-App
-A simple chat room app using Nodejs and Socket.io.
+A Real time chat application that allows users to interact inside a chat room used Socket.io library to implement  sockets for chats

 App is deployed : https://nodejs-chatroomx.herokuapp.com/